-In 2011/12 the assessment was changed.
-There are now four measures, with each measure equally weighted at 25 per cent.
-Holdback amounts calculated against these measures were paid in the 2012/13 fiscal year.
+In 2011/12 the assessment was changed to be based on four measures, with each measure equally weighted at 25 per cent.
+Holdback amounts calculated against these measures were paid in the 2013/14 fiscal year.

 Leave Provisions

 Deputy Ministers receive one additional week of vacation supplementary to the leave entitlements provided to all excluded managers in the BC public service.